Numkil/VimConf/README.md

 hope)

 **Making your own configurations:** This is possible through manually creating a file called .vimrc_personal in your home folder.
-You can there add stuff that won't be overrated when pulling in the lastest version of this config.
+You can there add stuff that won't be overwritten when pulling in the latest version of this config.
 Beware though that this will override settings if you are not carefull.

 Preview